cyclone in india

 The Odisha Super Cyclone of 1999

-The Odisha Super Cyclone of 1999, often called Cyclone 05B, is one of India’s most powerful cyclones ever recorded.
+The Odisha Super Cyclone of 1999, often called Cyclone 05B, is one of India’s most powerful recorded cyclones.
 This devastating storm hit the state of Odisha on October 29, 1999, leaving a lasting impact on the region.
-Cyclone in India, history of natural disasters, serving as a critical learning point for disaster preparedness and response in the face of severe weather events.
+Cyclone in India, the history of natural disasters, is a critical learning point for disaster preparedness and response in the face of severe weather events.
 The experience gained from this cyclone has contributed to more robust disaster management practices in India, aimed at reducing the impact of future cyclones.

 Odisha Super Cyclone of 1999- Strongest Cyclone in India